RustFestEU/blog.rustfest.eu/_posts/2018-04-20-this-week-in-rustfest-6-train-strike.md

 - ... you are traveling on an evening before a strike.
 So make sure that your train arrives in Paris *before 17:00 that day.

 ### What else is there to know?

-- Normal days
-- What happens on strike days?
-    - Will prices rise?
+Will prices rise? no

+Can I ask for a refund?
+Well that depends on who sold you the ticket and how
 - What methods of transport are affected/available?

 ### How to avoid stress